mkfsn/notion-go/README.md

 ## Description

-This aims to be a Go version of the [official SDK](https://github.com/makenotion/notion-sdk-js) which is written in JavaScript.
+This aims to be an unofficial Go version of [the official SDK](https://github.com/makenotion/notion-sdk-js) which is written in JavaScript.

 ## Installation